input-output-hk/plutus-use-cases/MetaLamp/nft-marketplace/Spec.md

 ## Monetization

 The marketplace operator receives a gas fee from:

-- NFT minting
+- Fixed gas fee by NFT minting
-- NFTs bundling
+- Fixed gas fee by NFTs bundling
-- completing NFT selling transaction on the Sale or Auction
+- Percentage by NFT price on the Sale
+- Percentage by final bid on the Auction

 ## Glossary